Eden

 Extra Activites: National Citizen Service (NCS) and work experience shadowing healthcare professionals

-Progression: Royal Navy Nurse Student - Birmingham City University
+Progression: Royal Navy Nurse - Birmingham City University

-How are you finding university and being a Royal Navy nurse student?
+How did you find university and training to be a Royal Navy Nurse?

 How did your time at Callywith influence and support your choice of/transition to university?